 Indonesia Power Generation & IPP Summit is the country’s most influential conference & exhibition dedicated to advancing sustainable, reliable and competitive power generation business in Indonesia.
 The event continues to set the agenda for a discussion on the future of power generation business, technology and sustainability.
 Our conferences are carefully researched and designed to pinpoint opportunities for growth and profitability, and provide attendees with access to the best thinking, best practices, and innovations.

 The Summit bestows a unique opportunity for those in the power generation sector to sit with their counterparts, corporate executives and government officials to address an issue critical to the future of this country’s power supply.
 The summit will gather opinion leaders from government, business and investors for a frank and forward-looking discussion about Indonesia’s electricity economy, its prospects for growth and the challenges it will face.
-Book your seat now.

 Building a Better Scheme to Power Indonesia

 Over the past 20 years, Indonesia has witnessed a tremendous leap on its power generation business.
 Although electricity demand remains robust and resources ample, a substantial increase in supply is not looking promising, while consumer’s thirst keep going up.
 It is inevitable for the country to add 5 Gigawatts every year at least, to maintain its economy running as expected, but policy certainty, clarity and stability has been deterred investments in the country’s power sector.
 Yet, the opportunities laid ahead are still interesting to dig in.